midoBB/Readeck/README.md

 ### 📖 Ebook export

 What's best than reading your collected articles on your e-reader?
-You can export any article to an ebook file (EPUB).
+You can export any article to an e-book file (EPUB).
 You can even export a collection to a single book!

-On top of that, you can directly access Readeck's catalog from your e-reader if it supports OPDS.
+On top of that, you can directly access Readeck's catalog and collections from your e-reader if it supports OPDS.

 ### 🔎 Full text search